scoobybejesus/cryptools/InputFile_CSV.md

 It does not store your transactions in a persistent ledger.
 You cannot open the software later, load the ledger, and enter new transactions.

-Rather, you must maintain the input file outside `cryptools`.
+Rather, you must maintain the input file outside of `cryptools`.
 If you have new transactions, you must append them to the input file.
 Once you have added new transactions to the input file and wish to view updated reports, you must run the software again and import the recently-updated input file.